Spanish conquest of the Aztec Empire: Aztecs under Spanish rule

-Spain spent enormous amounts of this wealth hiring mercenaries to fight the Protestant Reformation and to halt the Turkish invasions of Europe.
-The silver was used to purchase commercial goods abroad, as European manufactured goods were not in demand in Asia and the Middle East.
-The Manila Galleon brought in far more silver direct from South American mines to China than the overland Silk Road, or even European trade routes in the Indian Ocean could.

 The Aztec education system was abolished and replaced by a very limited church education.
 Even some foods associated with Mesoamerican religious practice, such as amaranth, were forbidden.
 Catholic missionaries campaigned against cultural traditions of the Aztecs, and the use of psilocybin mushrooms, like other pre-Christian traditions, was quickly suppressed.
 In converting people to Catholicism, the Spanish pushed for a switch from teonanácatl to the Catholic sacrament of the Eucharist.
 Despite this history, in some remote areas, the use of teonanácatl has persisted.

 In the 16th century, perhaps 240,000 Spaniards entered American ports.
 They were joined by 450,000 in the next century.
 Unlike the English-speaking colonists of North America, the majority of the Spanish colonists were single men who married or made concubines of the natives, and were even encouraged to do so by Queen Isabella I during the earliest days of colonization.
 As a result of these unions, as well as concubinage and secret mistresses, mixed race individuals known as mestizos became the majority of the Mexican population in the centuries following the Spanish conquest.